MD2Korg/md2k-PALMS/PALMSDPU docs/Overview.md

 *	Output  - output data stream
 *	Parameters – user defined variables and cutoffs used by the processing algorithms.

 The GPS, Location, and Trip DPUs are based on existing PALMS services.
-The POI DPU will use publically available POI web services provided by Google, FourSquare and others, as well as a user provided database of locally collected POIs (i.e.: advertisements, smoking locations).
+The POI DPU use publicly available POI web services provided by Google and Yelp, as well as a user provided database of locally collected POIs (i.e.: advertisements, smoking locations).